R2-D2 FAQ´s

 complete your Artoo?"

-- I tried to count it all, and I ended at a total
+- I tried to count it all, and I ended at a

-used for thinking and planing.
+and the time used for thinking and planing.

 - "How many parts are there in your